Implications of the Nationwide 7-Eleven Immigration Sweep

 7-Eleven’s corporate offices quickly discounted responsibility for the hiring decisions of its more than 60,000 franchise owners.
 In a prepared statement, the company said it had already terminated the franchise agreements of store owners who were convicted of (or pled guilty to) violating federal immigration laws.

-While software like E-Verify can confirm whether an individual may legally work in the U.S., it’s not always foolproof.
+According to attorney Doug Zanes, software like E-Verify can confirm whether an individual may legally work in the U.S., it’s not always foolproof.
 The prospect of fines or arrest for an employer who has violated immigration laws (along with the threat of having a franchise license stripped) could discourage employers from hiring immigrants—even those with proper documentation.

 At least one state is fighting against ICE with its own immigration laws.
 California now prohibits its state employers in from providing ICE agents with information about employees’ immigration status.
 The state’s Attorney General announced plans to prosecute employers who violate this law, with potential fines of up to $10,000 per violation.